 IBM complies with the requirements in our site water discharge permits issued by applicable regulatory agencies, including submitting required discharge reports to the agencies.
-Only a small number of the IBM managed locations with discharge permits discharge treated wastewater directly to receiving waters globally.
+Only three IBM managed locations with discharge permits discharge treated wastewater directly to receiving waters globally.